 Asynchronous replication used where synchronous is required

-If the workload requires zero RPO and the site distance allows synchronous (under 5 ms RTT per Microsoft Learn), use synchronous.
-If you use asynchronous you are accepting some data loss during a failover, and the moment that matters is the moment somebody asks "how much did we lose."
+If the workload requires zero data loss at the file system level and the site distance allows synchronous (under 5 ms RTT per Microsoft Learn), use synchronous.
+If you use asynchronous you are accepting some data loss during a failover; both sites are not guaranteed to have identical data at failure time.
+The moment that matters is the moment somebody asks "how much did we lose."

 Forgetting that campus cluster solves a different problem than stretch cluster